A Answers (5)

 Helpful?
 2 people found this helpful.

-Harris McIlwain, MD, Pain Medicine, answeredIn disk disease, the cartilage disk that is the cushion between two vertebral bones becomes weak, and the contents of the disk protrude to cause pressure on a nerve coming from the spine.
+Harris McIlwain, MD, Rheumatology, answeredIn disk disease, the cartilage disk that is the cushion between two vertebral bones becomes weak, and the contents of the disk protrude to cause pressure on a nerve coming from the spine.
 This happens most commonly in the lumbar spine of the lower back, resulting in lower back pain and pain that travels down one or both legs.
 It can also affect the middle, upper back, or neck portions of the spine.

 Degenerative disc disease (DDD) is not really a disease but a term used to describe the normal changes of the discs in the spine as a person ages.
 The breakdown of the discs can result in back pain, neck pain, or other problems.